LucaLoeschmann/Football-Player-Roles/README.md

 - "Target Man"

 These roles are not absolute truths, but rather interpretative labels, based on statistical groupings, perceived on-pitch function, and personal analysis.
-They are meant to provide orientation within the role landscape, but their number and definition can vary significantly.
+They are meant to provide orientation within the role landscape, but their number and definition can vary.

-There is no fixed rule for how many roles should exist, this depends entirely on the chosen level of granularity and the perspective of the person building the model.
+There is no fixed rule for how many roles should exist.
+This depends entirely on the chosen level of granularity and the perspective of the person building the model.
 Simply increasing the number of clusters can split existing groups into finer shades of playing style, leading to new or more specific role labels.

 ---